 This is a gift that your wine enthusiast is sure to treasure, whether it’s visiting a winery near your home or jetting off to Tuscany.
 Many wineries also have their own wine clubs - a membership to your loved one’s favourite could be a wonderful idea too!

 4. The gift of knowledge

 Every wine enthusiast knows that there is always more to learn when it comes to wine.
 From the history and traditions, the language and eccentricities, to the technological innovations and artistic expressions, the educational possibilities in wine are rich and evolving.

 Here at WSET, we provide qualifications ranging in complexity from beginner to advanced which are suited to professionals and hobbyists alike.
 Signing up your friend or loved one for a course is a great way to show you care, and could even be a wonderful experience for you to share!
 The knowledge they gain will stay with them forever and they’ll never forget the gift you gave them this festive season!

-Written by Mackenzie Perer, Resources Assistant, WSET School London
+Written by Mackenzie Perer, Resources Manager, WSET School London